 It’s no secret that manufacturing is going digital.
-Some of the most significant catalysts for this on-going digital transformation are – higher customer expectations, increased connectivity and, technological improvements.
+Higher customer expectations, increased connectivity, and technological improvements are some of the most significant catalysts for this ongoing digital transformation in manufacturing.

-But, how to bring a digital transformation in your manufacturing company?
+But, how to bring a digital transformation to your manufacturing company?
 What are the latest trends you should know?

 Let’s take a look.

 It’s an inspiring time for the manufacturing industry because Industry 4.0 is still in process.
 Many companies are shifting gears with the use of advanced technology to automate their manual processes.

 Honestly, the year 2022 continues to follow the digital transformation trends set in this area in the last few years.
 The difference lies not so much in the kind of technology being used, but more so in the increased number of companies going digital.

 Let’s take a look at the seven most-followed digital transformation trends to watch for in 2022.

 AI or Artificial intelligence is all about the creation of intelligent software or hardware, which is able to replicate “human” behaviors such as learning and problem-solving.

 We know that the biggest asset for any company going digital is its data.
 Keeping in mind the amount of data collected by the machines, it becomes vital to use algorithms to perform quick actions – something that cannot be done as efficiently, quickly, and accurately by us humans.

 ‘Data quantity’ and ‘computing power’ have thus become the two significant reasons to deploy Artificial Intelligence-led technologies in your manufacturing company.
 And, it’s what will make your manufacturing more productive and less wasteful.